Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-8/_posts/2002-03-01-learning-jquery.md

 </html>
 ```

-Again, this just shows that we are updating the style of this particular tag, but in a cooler way.
+Again, we are just updating the style of this particular tag, but in a cooler way by adjusting its left property.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/72rOPWTTiYA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>